wp-plugins/squirrly-seo/readme.txt

 = 5.1.6 =
 * Improved the rank check to prevent IP block
 * Fixed the Incorrect hreflang implementation
-* Add the optimization progress in the post list
+* Add the optimization progress bar in the post list

 = 5.1.4 =
 * Fixed the Google Rank check if not admin